BasakKurtLab/BasakKurtLab/README.md

 ### Hello World 👋
 I am a frontend developer from Germany
 - 🔭 Working on frontend projects.
-- 🌱 Learning design patterns in depth.
+- 🌱 Eagar to lern new technologies.
 - 💬 Ask me about anything that you want to learn
 <br>